madsalama/imonitor/design.md

 ### Challenges!
 - daemon will get slower handling of requests if number of watches are too large or polling is too frequent, how to scale?
+  - when number of watches reaches a threshold, fork a new daemon to handle, ...
+    - won't be too frequent, will scale well.
 - what type of reports needed per watch? how to separate reports per watch as well?
 - how to actually generate above report!?